salbalkus/CausalTables.jl/paper/paper.md

 development. `CausalTables.jl` aims to provide such a tool.

 Attempts to implement and test causal inference methods in Julia face two major challenges.
-First, statistical causal inference requires data to be transformed in various ways based on the underlying causal structure, in order to be provided as input to other packages.
-For instance, causal methods using `MLJ.jl` [@blaom2020mlj] would necessitate extracting the variables hypothesized to cause the treatment and response as Tables; meanwhile; using `GLM.jl` [@bates2023glm] would require the same but as Matrix or `Formula` objects.
+First, statistical causal inference often requires extracting features from data based on their relationships with "treatment" and "response" variables; these might include confounders, mediators, or instruments.
+The format of these variables might even differ depending on downstream analysis package; for instance, `MLJ.jl` [@blaom2020mlj] requires input to be a Table, but `GLM.jl` [@bates2023glm] necessitates a Matrix or `Formula` object.
 Second, testing the performance of new estimators often requires simulating data for numerical experiments from a Structural Causal Model (SCM) [@pearl2009causality] so as to compare them to an underlying ground truth (encoded via interventions on the SCM).

 `CausalTables.jl` provides an interface to solve these two problems, simplifying the development of packages for statistical causal inference on tabular data in Julia.
-It implements a `CausalTable` interface that extends `Tables.jl`, the most common interface for accessing tabular data in Julia [@quinn2024tables].
-The package also implements a `StructuralCausalModel` interface for sampling from any SCM and computing ground-truth estimates of causal parameters.
+It implements a `CausalTable` interface that extends `Tables.jl` [@quinn2024tables] to also store necessary causal relationships between variables.
+In addition, the package implements a `StructuralCausalModel` interface for sampling from any SCM and computing ground-truth estimates of causal parameters.
 This interface operates in conjunction with `Distributions.jl`, the primary Julia